WatanabeYuto/watanabeyuto.github.io/index.md

 ### Research updates

-- 2026 June: [Our paper on LQR](https://arxiv.org/abs/2606.17208v1) has been accepted for publication in IEEE Control Systems Letters.
+- 2026 June: [Our paper on duality in LQR](https://arxiv.org/abs/2606.17208v1) has been accepted for publication in IEEE Control Systems Letters.

 - 2026 May: I gave a talk at ACC 2026 in New Orleans: [Policy Optimization in Robust Control: Weak Convexity and Subgradient Methods](https://arxiv.org/abs/2509.25633).
 This work has been selected as one of the **Best Student Paper Finalists**. [[Slides]](https://drive.google.com/file/d/1H37gwgLJTSR2myNdTQ50rq6brpeEkW02/view?usp=sharing)